Supplier engagement

 Key facts

-231 million tonnes of emissions were reduced in 2021 by suppliers that report into the Carbon Disclosure Project (3)
+231 million tons CO2e reduced in 2021 by suppliers that report into the Carbon Disclosure Project (4)

-Emissions from procurement account for up to 70% of the footprint of aid organisations (4)
+Emissions from procurement account for up to 40% to 60% of the footprint of aid organisations (5)

 Key solutions

-Communicate your net zero strategy and expectations for supply chain emission reduction to suppliers.
+Communicate your climate strategy and expectations for supply chain emission reduction to suppliers.
 Consider providing suppliers with access to resources and training material.
 Discover more

-Incentivise suppliers to decarbonise their business/products and reward low-carbon suppliers through public recognition, beneficial payment terms, long-term contracts, or higher product prices.
-Discover more
+Incentivise suppliers to decarbonise their business and products through public recognition, beneficial payment terms, long-term contracts, or higher product prices.

 Engage in specific projects with suppliers to reduce the carbon impact of their products.

-Cascading action through the value chain is necessary to eventually meet ambitious targets and must be amplified by continued supplier engagement.
-Carbon Disclosure Project, Engaging the Chain, 2022 (6)
+Cascading action through the value chain is necessary to eventually meet ambitious targets and must be amplified by continued supplier engagement

 An online tool that provides key actions for different steps of the procurement process.
 It provides templates, supplier letters and other examples of concrete actions of organisations.